Colin Tabb completed his fourth season as the head coach of the Western New England University men’s basketball program in 2018-19.

-Western New England posted a five-win improvement last season, which was highlighted by a 100-94 victory over No. 21 Nichols College in Dudley on January 6th and a 101-83 triumph over Gordon College in Springfield on January 18th.
+Western New England posted a five-win improvement in 2017-18, which was highlighted by a 100-94 victory over No. 21 Nichols College in Dudley on January 6th and a 101-83 triumph over Gordon College in Springfield on January 18th.
 The Golden Bears topped the 90-point mark on eight occasions and ranked third in the CCC with just 12.3 turnovers per game.
 Junior guard Mikey Pettway, who earned All-CCC second team honors, reached the 1,000-point milestone, while freshman forward Zach Tavitian made an immediate impact en route to CCC Rookie of the Year recognition.

 Tabb led the Golden Bears to a CCC Tournament appearance in his first campaign in 2015-16.
 The following season, senior guard Mike Gelineau became the program's 22nd 1000-point scorer and Pettway earned All-CCC accolades.